-Concerning LaRondelle's exegesis, Brueggemann, however, explains, "Such a belief is a historical absurdity and a theological scandal."
-Theologically, Israel was not only God's chosen people in Deuteronomy, they will be God's chosen people at the end of time as well (Isa 14:1; 41:8-9).
+Concerning LaRondelle's exegesis, Brueggemann, however, explains, "Such a belief is a historical absurdity and a theological scandal."36 Theologically, Israel was not only God's chosen people in Deuteronomy, they will be God's chosen people at the end of time as well (Isa 14:1; 41:8-9).
 Isaiah describes a second exodus when God again chooses his people (Isa 14:1), brings them back to the land (Isa 60:4-5), and blesses them (Isa 60:6-9).

 The regathering of Israel before the Messianic kingdom of God reveals preferential treatment for Israel and actual enslavement of "peoples" (עמים).
-In Isa 13-14, the oracle against Babylon describes the fall of Babylon (Isa 13:20-22) and consequential regathering of Israel (Isa 14:1-2).37 These events transpire right before the establishment of the Messianic kingdom of God.38 During this regathering, the "peoples" (עמים) will take (קקה) the children of Israel and
+In Isaiah 13-14, the oracle against Babylon describes the fall of Babylon (Isa 13:20-22) and consequential regathering of Israel (Isa 14:1-2).37 These events transpire right before the establishment of the Messianic kingdom of God.38 During this regathering, the "peoples" (עמים) will take (קמום) the children of Israel and bring them back to Israel (Isa 14:2).
+Isaiah describes a reversed deportation.
+Instead of Israel being "taken" (deported) out of the land, they are "taken" and brought back into the land.
+This reversed deportation continues through v.
+2 and describes Israel as possessing (עמים) the peoples (שמים) upon the ground of the Lord as male (עמים) and female slaves (שׁכּוֹם).
+Just as Israel is God's chosen people in